USEPA/FASM-sensor-AQI-analysis/README.md

 This code relys on functions from packages by Dr. Jonathan Callahan and Mazama Science.
 Visit [Mazama Science](https://github.com/MazamaScience) on GitHub to read package documentation.

 Thank you to Clarity Movement Co.
 (EPA MTA 1643-25, FS MTA 25-RD-11132543-061) and PurpleAir (MTA #1361-19) for providing example data via the cited Material Transfer Agreements.
-Clarity and PurpleAir are two sensor manufacturers currently displayd on the Fire and Smoke Map.
+Clarity and PurpleAir are two sensor manufacturers currently displayed on the Fire and Smoke Map.
 ## Disclaimer

 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
 EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
 The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.